iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 \end{aligned}
 $$

 This completes the proof, and we showed that the matrix $A + A^T - 2A^TA$ is positive definite if and only if the matrix $A$ is firmly nonexpansive.
+Take note that a Skew Hermitian matrix satisfy the above condition.

-**Example: Projection Operators is Firmly Nonexpansive**:
+**Example | Projection Operators is Firmly Nonexpansive**:

 The projection operator for a convex set is a firmly nonexpansive operator.
 We denote $P$ to be the projection onto some convex set, $C$, recall [[../CVX Geometry/Convex Sets Projection Obtuse Angle Theorem]], the projection point can be characterized as: